maisiesadler53/Distributed_gol/README.md

 ### Distributed Implementation (35 marks)

-40% - You must be able to demonstrate a distributed Game of Life implementation that is controlled by a locally running controller (see Step 2).
+40% - You must be able to demonstrate a distributed Game of Life implementation.
+It must be running a single AWS GoL Engine Node that is controlled by a locally running controller (see Step 1).

 70% - Satisfy *all* success criteria for this stage.